-There is no shortage of fine-dining options in Scottsdale Arizona.
-Whether you are staying in the historic district of Old Town or checking out the more modern vibes and architecture of North Scottsdale, you will find a restaurant that serves up the perfect pairing of ambiance and taste – and it will cost you a pretty, but worthwhile penny.
+There is no shortage of fine-dining options in Scottsdale, Arizona.
+Whether you are staying in the historic district of Old Town or checking out the more modern vibes and architecture of North Scottsdale, you will find a restaurant that serves up the perfect pairing of ambiance and taste – even if it may cost you a pretty penny.

 6939 E 1st Ave

 Cafe Monarch was listed as one of the “Top Three Fine Dining Restaurants in the Nation” by Trip Advisor in 2022, and as soon as you walk into the doors you can see why.
 The location in Old Town Scottsdale is beautiful with an old-timey, classic feel with white tablecloths, ornate decor, chandeliers, and candles everywhere.

 Kind of makes you feel like you’re in Bordeaux, France at a very fancy wedding.
 There is a dress code that requires collared shirts for men and no children under the age of 10 are allowed to dine here, so just some things to keep in mind.